Thegladster/chess-bot-v3/README.md

 > If `chess-bot-v3-master` is _not_ in the downloads folder, refer to the 2nd issue in the Troubleshooting/FAQ section of this document.

+> If you do not know the computer username, refer to the 4th issue in the Troubleshooting/FAQ section of this document.
 <hr>

 <h4>3.
 Install Stockfish and recognition model.</h4>